Skip to content

 Style: Default,Arial,20,&H00FFFFFF,&H0000FFFF,&H00000000,&H00000000,-1,0,0,0,100,100,0,0,1,1,0,2,10,10,20,1

-1. Name: The name of the style, used for referencing.
+1. Name: The name of the style, used for reference.

-• Example: Default, indicating that this is the default style.
+• Example: Default, meaning this is the default style.

 2. Fontname: Font name.

-• Example: Arial, the subtitle will use the Arial font.
+• Example: Arial, subtitles will use the Arial font.

 3. Fontsize: Font size.

-4. PrimaryColour: Main subtitle color, indicating the main color of the subtitle (usually the color of the displayed text).
+4. PrimaryColour: Primary subtitle color, representing the main color of the subtitle (usually the displayed text color).

 • Example: &H00FFFFFF, white font.
-The color value format is &HAABBGGRR, where AA is the transparency.
+The color value format is &HAABBGGRR, where AA is transparency.

-5. SecondaryColour: Secondary subtitle color, usually used for the transition color of karaoke subtitles.
+5. SecondaryColour: Secondary subtitle color, typically used for karaoke subtitle transition colors.

 • Example: &H0000FFFF, blue.